-2 sets of water quality monitoring were carried out on 5th August and 22nd July 2008 at 8 marine and 6 freshwater monitoring locations.
-No water sample is taken at M_RO2 (marine station), the monitoring will only be carried out when desalination plant is in operation.
-For F_Filter (fresh water station), no filter effluent was discharging during sampling and, thus no water sample was taken except 9th August 2008.
-Heavy rainstorm events were hoisted on 8th August 2008 during this reporting month.
-Water samples were taken on 9th August 2008.
+2 sets of water quality monitoring were carried out on 30 September and 14 October 2008 at 8 marine and 6 freshwater monitoring locations.
+No water sample was taken at M\RO2 (marine station) and monitoring would only be carried out when desalination plant is in operation.
+For F\Filter (fresh water station), no filter effluent was discharging during sampling and, thus no water sample was taken.
+Heavy rainstorm events were recorded on 24 September and 5 October 2008 during this reporting month.
+Additional water samples at marine and freshwater monitoring locations were taken on 25 September and 6 October 2008.

-Exceedances found at marine stations are considered non-project related while exceedances found at freshwater stations (F_DB, F_Filter Lake 1D and F_Inland M) are considered project-related during the reporting month.
+Exceedances found at marine stations (M\Marsh, TTC and KS) after the rainstorm events and freshwater stations (F\DA, F\DB, F\DC, Lake 1D and F\Inland M) are considered non-project related during the reporting month.